Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Introduction

 \subsection{Acknowledgements}

 We are grateful to B. Bhatt, B. Conrad and S. Petrov for fruitful conversations.
+We heartfully thank M.\,Temkin for suggesting the argument of Lemma~\ref{lemma:mild-assumption}.
 We express additional gratitude to B. Conrad for reading the first draft of this paper and making lots of suggestions on how to improve the exposition of this paper.
+We are also very grateful to the anonymous referee who read the paper very carefully and made lots of useful suggestions.